kevin19930919/notionGPT/README.md

 # notionGPT

-This project provides a chat bot with a knowledge base built from user-provided Notion data.
+This project provides a chatbot with a knowledge base built from user-provided Notion data.
 It utilizes the langchain library and OpenAI's API to process Notion documents, split the text, embed the text, and store it in a vectorstore for efficient access and retrieval.

 ## Installation